 Students who hold F-1 or J-1 visas may apply for SSNs through the Social Security Administration (SSA).
 Once you have an SSN, a credit history and income in place, your road to getting a student credit card becomes relatively simple.

 Given that you get to work legally on an F-1 visa as long as you meet certain conditions, the income you earn increases the possibility of your getting approved for a student credit card.
 This is because card providers take your existing income into account during the underwriting process as well.

-Until you qualify for a student credit card, you may consider using a secured credit card such as the Capital One Secured Mastercard or the Citi Secured Mastercard.
+Until you qualify for a student credit card, you may consider using a secured credit card such as the Capital One Platinum Secured Card or the Citi Secured Mastercard.
 These cards require that you pay a deposit, and the same functions as your credit limit.
 Since these cards report your payment history to the top credit bureaus, they give you the means to build your credit.
 Building good creditworthiness improves your odds of qualifying for a credit card in the future.

 How to Apply for a Student Credit Card Without an SSN

 You may consider applying for a student credit card without an SSN by following different measures.
 If you’re in the U.S. on an F-1 or a J-1 visa, you may consider applying for an SSN to increase your options.
 If not, you have these alternatives: